larsid/fogbed/docs/distributed_emulation.md

 ```

 ## Setting Controller Address
 By default, Fogbed runs an OpenFlow Controller on the machine that executes the experiment.
-You can manually set a controller and pass the address to the experiment.
+You can manually run a controller and pass the address to the experiment.
 ```py

 from fogbed import (